 “We don’t understand why they didn’t include us.
 We think it was a crime,“ Pathraff told me shortly after the Aug.
 19 debate.
 “The reality is Californians should hear from top-polling candidates.
 If the polls shift, the candidates in the debates should shift.”

-Fortunately for the final Aug.
-25 debate by organized Hearst Media, Paffrath was included.
+Fortunately the final Aug.
+25 debate organized by Hearst Media did include Paffrath.
 This resulted in the most lively and informative of the four debates.
 Paffrath even challenged Faulconer by bringing up the real estate controversy, which probably confused some viewers as it was the first time they had heard about it.